 On the appointed day, Valli very happily came forward and started her performance in front of Lord Shiva.
 The royal family and the Siddha were seated on special seats and there was a huge crowd of public curious to see who this Siddha was.

-One after another song Valli was dancing and the crowd was enthralled in the beauty of Valli’s dance with beautiful facial expressions and excellent footwork accompanied by the music performed by equally talented musicians who were singing and playing many instruments.
+One song after another, Valli was dancing and the crowd was enthralled in the beauty of Valli’s dance with beautiful facial expressions and excellent footwork accompanied by the music performed by equally talented musicians who were singing and playing many instruments.

-Suddenly one anklet from Valli’s left foot flew and fell near the Siddha.
-The link of the anklet was apparently loose.
-The Siddha who was absorbed in the dance was not seeing Valli as temple dancer, but was seeing Lord Nataraja in her.
+Suddenly the anklet of Valli’s left foot flew off and fell near the Siddha.
+The link of the anklet had been apparently loose.
+To the Siddha who was absorbed in the dance Valli appeared as Lord Nataraja himself.
 The sudden falling of the anklet was noticed by all and though the dance continued, the Siddha got up from where he was seated, picked up the anklet and went to Valli who was also confused as to why he was coming to her.
 She stopped the dance for a few seconds and he bowed down to tie the anklet to her foot.
 To him, the person in front was not Valli but the Lord Nataraja whose anklet had fallen and it was to Lord Nataraja that he was offering to tie the anklet.

-Valli was moving back step by step with the Siddha pleading with her to show her foot.
+Valli moved back step by step with the Siddha pleading with her to show her foot.
 And that also in a peculiar way… He was addressing her “My Lord, Lord of the Ponnambalam” and so on.
 (Ponnambalam refers to the temple of Lord Nataraja at Chidambaram).
 To him, she still appeared as Lord Nataraja.

 “What cheap attitude!” someone muttered.
-“These days, everyone wears a saffron robe… haha” sneered someone else.
+“These days, cannot trust anybody…great Siddha he is, huh?” sneered someone else.

-The mutters and mumbles grew to a large noise with people angrily commenting openly at the Siddha pointing fingers at him and accusing him.
+The sounds of muttering and mumbling grew and now people angrily commented openly at the Siddha pointing fingers at him and accusing him.

-Suddenly the Siddha, who was in a state of bliss, realised that the people were jeering at him, some loudly and some laughing at him mockingly.
-He understood the situation in a jiffy and became terribly angry.
+Suddenly the Siddha, who was in a state of bliss, realised that the people were jeering at him, and laughing at him mockingly.
+He understood the situation in a jiffy and became furious.

 With the anklet in one hand he stomped to the sanctum of Maakaleswar, stood in front of him and addressing the Lord in a trance like state, said, “Oh Lord Shiva!
 You are a witness to what has happened here.
 You know that I saw your form of Nataraja in this girl who was dancing… but all these people here whose problem I solved by giving up my meditation have been so judgemental without knowing my connection with you.
 If what I am saying is true, please express your solidarity with me!”